marekvospel/blog/src/routes/posts/web-basics/+page.md

 ```

 ## How does the web browser communicate?
-Now that you have a website, you just have a bunch of files, how to share it on the internet?
+Now you have a website, but it's just a bunch of files, how to share it on the internet?
 How is it possible that
 even-though I don't have the files of github.com, the website still loads when I open it?

 It's all thanks to the internet. (obviously) For a website to be accessible from anywhere, it needs to be uploaded on
 a web server.
-When enter an url into the search bar, your web server opens a connection to the server it is uploaded on,
+When you enter an url into the search bar, your web server opens a connection to the server it is uploaded
-waits wor the response and then renders the HTML.
-In case there are links to CSS (or other files like images), it also
+on, waits for the response and then renders the HTML.
+In case there are links to CSS (or other files like images), it
-loads them.
+also loads them.

 Of course the browser and the web server must use some known format of the requests and responses, because otherwise
 they wouldn't know what means what, web server what file it should send and the browser what is the content it should
-use and what is just status information, for that HTTP protocol is used.
+use and what is just status information.
+For that the HTTP protocol is used.

 ## HTTP
 There are many ways to communicate over the internet, you can have a continuous connection, where the services can talk